Will Kimmel

 Will Kimmel Bio

-Will Kimmel III, born May 11, 1988, is an American stock car racing driver known for competing part-time in the ARCA Menards Series.
-He drives the No. 68/69 Ford for the family-owned Kimmel Racing team.
-Kimmel has also raced part-time in NASCAR’s top three national series, including the Cup, Xfinity, and Craftsman Truck Series.
+Will Kimmel III, born on May 11, 1988, is an American stock car racing driver from Sellersburg, Indiana.
+He competes part-time in the ARCA Menards Series behind the wheel of the No. 68 and No. 69 Ford for the family-owned Kimmel Racing operation.
+Over the course of his career, Kimmel has also made starts in the NASCAR Cup Series, the NASCAR O’Reilly Auto Parts Series, and the NASCAR Craftsman Truck Series, building a reputation as a determined short-track specialist rooted in a deep family racing tradition.

 Early Life and Background